IBM-Bluemix-Docs/va/va_index.md

 Before you deploy an image, you can review its Vulnerability Advisor report for details about any vulnerable packages and nonsecure container or app settings, and whether the image is compliant with organizational policies.
 {:shortdesc}

 If you do not address any discovered issues, those issues can impact the security of containers that are built with that image.
 If you haven't deployed Container Image Security Enforcement, you can continue to use an image that has security and configuration issues in a container.
-If Container Image Security Enforcement is deployed and enforced for the image, all issues discovered must be exempt by your policy for containers to be deployable from this image.
+If Container Image Security Enforcement is deployed and active for the image, all issues discovered must be exempt by your policy for containers to be deployable from this image.

 To configure the scope of enforcement of Vulnerability Advisor issues in Container Image Security Enforcement, see [Customizing policies](/docs/services/Registry/registry_security_enforce.html#customize_policies).
 {:tip}